-I have thought a lot about 2018-19 and how we have performed as a team.
-Many colleagues have referenced the CQC assessment last year and others have told me about specific things in their division, department or team they are proud of.
+I have thought a lot about 2018-19 and how I think we have performed as a Trust.
+This follows on from celebrating our successes at our first ever Recognition Week (more details below) where it was lovely to hear from so many colleagues about what they are proud about.
+Many colleagues have referenced the CQC assessment last year and many others have told me about specific things in their division, department or team that they are proud of.
 I am proudest that colleagues tell me things "feel different".
 I recognise it is still very tough on a day to day basis but I feel optimistic we are doing the right things and trying to achieve them in the right way.
-We are a team that is in control of its future and I believe has a fantastic opportunity to achieve some remarkable improvements over the next couple of years.
+We are a team that is in control of its future and I believe has a fantastic opportunity to achieve some remarkable things over the next couple of years.

-I continue to feel proud and honoured to be Sherwood's Chief Executive and as I have said before, I am pleased we are beginning to make improvements on the type of culture I want us to have.
+I continue to feel proud and honoured to be SFH's Chief Executive and as I have said before, I am pleased we are beginning to make improvements on the type of culture I want us to have at Sherwood.
 Well supported colleagues deliver safe care.
 Like last year, as well as feeling lots of pride, I worry.
 I worry and do not feel good about the pressure colleagues have been under and I do not feel good about the length of time some patients have waited for their treatment or admission.
-I am aware of the impact this has on the lives of colleagues and the lives of our patients and whilst this winter has been better for most, we would all recognise we have more work to do.
+I am aware of the impact this has on the lives of colleagues and the lives of our patients and whilst this winter has been better, we would all recognise we have more work to do.

-A graphic of some of our successes is below:
+A graphic of our successes is below: